Victoryismine52/GoWebTest/README.md

 Download repository

-Open terminal to Webtest.1 directory and run the following
+Open terminal to Webtest directory and run the following
 $ docker build -t webtest .
 This will look inside the current directory "." and execute the Dockerfile located there Don't forget to add the "." at the end or you won't be providing a directory to load from